Soumyabrata/Soumyabrata.github.io/publications.md

 ## Others

++ (<a href="https://link.springer.com/chapter/10.1007/978-981-97-6671-0_15">Book chapter</a>): Neog, D.R., Singha, G., Dev, S. and Prince, E.H., 2024.
+Artificial Intelligence and Its Application in Disaster Risk Reduction in the Agriculture Sector.
+In Disaster Risk Reduction and Rural Resilience: With a Focus on Agriculture, Water, Gender and Technology (pp. 279-305).
+Singapore: Springer Nature Singapore.

 + W. Yao, S. Donohue, and S. Dev, Optimizing Remote Sensing Image Classification with Spectral Indices and Convolutional Neural Networks, *ADAPT Internal Scientific Conference*, 2024. [<a href="https://soumyabratadev.wordpress.com/wp-content/uploads/2024/05/yao2024.pdf">poster</a>]